gerirgaudi/naplug/README.md

 # Naplug [![Gem Version](https://badge.fury.io/rb/naplug.png)](http://badge.fury.io/rb/naplug)

 *Naplug* is a [Nagios plugin](http://nagiosplug.sourceforge.net/developer-guidelines.html) library for Ruby focused on plugin internals: organization, status, performance data, output and exit code handling.
-It does not implement any functionality related to option and argument parsing, as there are [fine tools already available for this purpose](https://www.ruby-toolbox.com/categories/CLI_Option_Parsers).
+It contains (but does not include by default) functionality related to option and argument parsing, allowing plugin developers to use [any of the many fine CLI tools available](https://www.ruby-toolbox.com/categories/CLI_Option_Parsers) for this purpose.
 It aims to ease the task of writing Nagios plugins in Ruby and _handling the paperwork_, allowing the plugin developer to concentrate on the test logic of the plugin.
-Its internal design is largely modeled after the very excellent [Worlkflow](https://github.com/geekq/workflow) library.
+Some of internal implementation is largely modeled after the very excellent [Worlkflow](https://github.com/geekq/workflow) library.

 *Naplug* allows plugins to contain other plugins (referred to as *plugs*), which are a useful abstraction to break up significant tasks that the plugin as a whole must perform in order to determine the state of a service or host.
 The status and output of these plugs is thus used to determine the overall status of the plugin and build the output depending on said status.